epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 either then these arguments should be modified.

-The following are examples of running the client:
+The following are examples of running the client using the bash script gethist:

 0) Use the -h or --help options to get help